7 Must-Visit Temples in Tirupati for Pilgrims and Tourists

 2. Padmavathi Temple

 The list of Hindu temples in Tirupati is incomplete without mentioning Padmavathi Temple.
-A pearly white five-storied tower forms the fascinating entrance to the divine Padmavathi temple.
+A pearly white five-story tower forms the fascinating entrance to this divine temple.
 Pilgrims on their way to visit Sri Venkateswara Temple first stop and pay their respects to Goddess Padmavathi, the incarnation of Goddess Parvati.
-Said to be the wife of Lord Venkateswara in Kali Yuga, this temple is present in close vicinity of Tirupati Balaji.
+Said to be the wife of Lord Venkateswara in the Kali Yuga, this temple is located near Tirupati Balaji.

-The complex of the temple has a large lake called Padma Sarovaram.
-Bathing in its waters with full devotion is considered divine as this the lake where Goddess Padmavathi is said to have appeared as a golden lotus flower.
+The temple complex includes a large lake called Padma Sarovaram.
+Bathing in its waters with full devotion is considered divine, as this is the lake where Goddess Padmavathi is said to have appeared as a golden lotus flower.
 On special festivals and grand celebrations, a huge crowd gathers to take a dip and pray in the old waters of Padma Sarovaram.
-Miniature temples belonging to other deities like Sri Krishna Swamy are also present inside the premises.
+Miniature temples belonging to other deities, like Sri Krishna Swamy, are also present inside the premises.

 Timings: 5:00 am – 9:00 pm